 Introduction

-Suicide rates have increased over the last two decades, and suicide is now a leading cause of death in the U.S., especially for those under 35.1 The COVID-19 pandemic has exacerbated these trends.
+Suicide is now a leading cause of death in the U.S., especially for those under 35, and rates have increased over the last two decades.1 The COVID-19 pandemic has exacerbated this trend in suicide and has contributed to worsening mental health in general.
 In late June 2020, 40% of U.S. adults reported struggling with poor mental health or substance abuse,2 and from March–October 2020, the proportion of mental health-related emergency department visits for children and adolescents increased by 24% and 31%, respectively, compared to 2019,3 with largest increases among adolescent girls.4 While emergency department visits for mental health conditions can indicate an increase in mental health crises, earlier indicators of population-level behavioral health could identify issues that may benefit from prompt public health intervention.

 One potential source of data on population-level behavioral health, including attempted suicides, comes from the 55 poison control centers (PCs) across the U.S. These centers receive calls about exposures to potentially harmful substances.
 Callers are asked whether the exposure was unintentional or intentional, and, if intentional, whether the exposure should be classified as a suspected suicide or overdose.
 Intentional ingestions represent a substantial proportion of suicide deaths; in 2019, 13% of suicide deaths were attributable to poisoning, with considerable variation by gender.1 PCs submit data resulting from each call to the National Poison Data System® (NPDS), a data warehouse managed by America’s Poison Centers, a non-profit organization representing all PCs in the U.S.5 Data from PCs are uploaded to NPDS® in near-real time (about every 8 minutes), which allows for national surveillance capabilities.
 Public health officials use NPDS surveillance features to identify incidents of public health significance (e.g., chemical exposures with a geographic or spatial pattern).6-8 However, PC data are not yet widely used by public health officials to monitor behavioral health.
-After a significant public health emergency (PHE), changes in the volume of calls for intentional exposure (IE) may serve as an early indicator of worsening population-level behavioral health.
+After a significant public health emergency (PHE), such as a natural disaster or a pandemic, changes in the volume of calls for intentional exposure (IE) may serve as an early indicator of worsening population-level behavioral health.
 Although some prior research has examined total PC call volume after PHEs,9, 10 no studies were identified that have examined the association between PHEs and changes in IE call rates, nor have they examined variation by gender and age.
-This study addresses this gap by assessing PC calls in Dallas County, Texas to (1) explore trends in IE call volume and variation by gender and age; and (2) examine the association between two different PHEs and changes in IE call volume.
+This study addresses this gap by assessing PC calls in Dallas County, Texas to (1) explore changes in IE call volume and variation by gender and age; and (2) examine the association between two different PHEs and changes in IE call volume.

 Methods

 NPDS® data were obtained on calls for human exposures for Dallas County, Texas, for the time period March 1, 2019, through April 30, 2021 which included daily call volume prior to, during, and after (1) the COVID-19 emergency declaration by the World Health Organization on March 11, 2020, and (2) a local surge in COVID-19 cases beginning in July 2020; and (3) Winter Storm Uri in mid-February 2021 that led to widespread power outages during sub-freezing temperatures.
 Calls for IEs were identified as those with the following documented call reasons: “Intentional – Suspected suicide,” “Intentional – Misuse,” “Intentional – Abuse,” and “Intentional – Unknown.”
-Calls were categorized by date, by gender of the person of concern (female versus male), and by age of the person of concern (children 0–5 years, children 6–12 years, youth 13–19 years, and adults 20+ years), consistent with NPDS categories, and the data was smoothed using a seven-day moving average.
+Calls were categorized by date, by gender of the person of concern (female versus male), and by age group of the person of concern (children 0–5 years, children 6–12 years, youth 13–19 years, and adults 20+ years), consistent with NPDS categories, and the data was smoothed using a seven-day moving average.